 Horse and Carriage:

-Not sure how ethical this is although the horses didn’t look badly treated, nice slow paced way to get around for a day but would need further investigation to check whether it’s a responsible way to travel around Bagan.
+Not sure how ethical this is although the horses didn’t look badly treated, nice slow paced way to get around for a day but would need further investigation to check whether it’s a responsible way to travel around Bagan if you can find any blogs with more detail on this.
 It costs around 20000K per day.

 Where to stay in Bagan